pamsfwang/Psych45/WWW/syllabus/index.rst

 During lecture, we will pose questions that are designed to prompt reflection on the nature or science of memory.
 We will ask you to generate a brief written response that will be handed in at the end of the class.
-Over the term, there will be approximately 7 such prompts.
+Over the term, there will be 7 such prompts, and you will be asked to turn in 5.

-.. note:: Late policy:
+.. note:: Late policy: There will be no opportunities for make-ups.

 ----------------